Credit:

 Fun fact: Dishwashers use less water than hand-washing.

 Part of our lab testing involves measuring exactly how much water and electricity are used during wash cycles.
-Under the assumption of 208 cycles per year (4 per week), of which 25% are fast, 50% are normal, and 25% are heavy, we're able to approximate a dishwasher's annual resource usage.
+Assuming 208 cycles per year (4 per week), of which 25% are fast, 50% are normal, and 25% are heavy, we can approximate a dishwasher's annual resource usage.

-The Bosch 800 Series SHP78CM5N, our current pick for best dishwasher, uses 750 gallons per year.
+The Bosch 800 Series SHP78CM5N, our current pick for the best dishwasher, uses 750 gallons of water per year.
 The budget-friendly Beko DUT25401X uses slightly less: 731 gallons per year.
-Interestingly, our upgrade pick, the Miele G 5266 SCVi uses the least amount of water: just 626 gallons per year.
+Interestingly, our upgrade pick, the Miele G 5266 SCVi, uses the least amount of water: just 626 gallons per year.

 What's the difference between cheap and expensive dishwashers?